Jennie Edith Martin

 The couple began their married lives as a farm family upon a large parcel of land along the Pecatonica River on the mill side just over the state line -- acreage which Jennie received as a dowry gift from her parents.
 Technically, this meant they had an address of Winslow, Stephenson County, IL, though they were more accurately residents of rural Martintown.
 In the summer of 1869 Jennie and Jacob became the parents of Nathaniel M. Hodge, the very first grandchild of Nathaniel Martin and Hannah Strader, and the first of several descendants to bear the patriarch’s given name.
 With a growing family, Jacob was eager to bring in extra income, so he formed a partnership with Jennie’s brother Horatio Woodman Martin.
 The two young men operated Martintown’s general store, which had been opened by J.W.
 Mitchell in 1869 and then had been run by William Hodges, the original postmaster of the village.
 (William was not a relative of Jacob -- one was a Hodges, the other a Hodge.)

-The Hodge & Martin partnership lasted only a few years.
-Some time after the birth of daughter Agnes Leona Hodge in February, 1872, Jennie and Jacob pulled up stakes, reestablishing themselves near Jacob’s parents in Delavan.
-They definitely arrived no later than 1875, because their presence there is documented in the 1 May 1875 Minnesota state census.
-The timing of their move strongly hints that the general store folded.
-This in turn is likely to have been due to the Panic of 1873 and the failure of a plan to bring a railroad line to Martintown.
+The Hodge & Martin partnership did not last long, perhaps as little as two years (1871-1873).
+The birth of daughter Agnes Leona Hodge occurred during that span.
+She was born in February, 1872.
+By no later than 1875, Jennie and Jacob pulled up stakes.
+The 1 May 1875 Minnesota state census shows the couple had by then reestablished themselves near Jacob’s parents in Delavan.
+The timing of their move strongly hints that the general store failed.
+(There would of course continue to be a general store in operation in the village during the rest of the 1870s and beyond, but it was operated by William Edwards and Watson Wright.)
+The collapse of the business venture is likely to have been due to the Panic of 1873 and the dissolution of a plan to bring a railroad line to Martintown.
 The U.S. and Europe would take many years to fully recover from the economic downturn.
-The effect on Jacob Hodge seems to have been that he completely lost faith in a career as a shopkeeper and probably lost faith in Martintown as a place in which he would prosper.
+The effect on Jacob Hodge seems to have been that he completely lost faith in a career as a shopkeeper and additionally lost faith in Martintown as a place in which he would prosper in any role.
 Once they left, the Hodges seem to have come back to Martintown on only two occasions (as hinted at in an 1897 letter written by Nathaniel M. Hodge).
 One visit was in the mid-1870s for a family Christmas gathering.
 The other time was for Jennie’s funeral.